CroodSolutions/CISOinaBox/05 - CIS18 and Basic Security Controls/Readme.md

 ### Finding and Protecting Assets

+It is frequently said that you cannot protect what you do not know about.
+These controls including knowing what enterprise assets exist in your environment, what software is in use (including Cloud), and making sure both are configured properly.

 [CIS01 - Inventory and Control of Enterprise Assets](https://github.com/CroodSolutions/CISOinaBox/blob/main/05%20-%20CIS18%20and%20Basic%20Security%20Controls/CIS01%20-%20Inventory%20and%20Control%20of%20Enterprise%20Assets.md)

 [CIS02 - Inventory and Control of Software Assets](https://github.com/CroodSolutions/CISOinaBox/blob/main/05%20-%20CIS18%20and%20Basic%20Security%20Controls/CIS02%20-%20Inventory%20and%20Control%20of%20Software%20Assets.md)